bradysplitwise/SplitwiseAnnualReport/README.md

 - **Engagement**
 - **Referral Sources**

 These metrics were chosen based on their relevance to growth analysis, aligning with the responsibilities outlined in the job description.
+Click here to [view the scripts I created](Database/SQL-Queries/Looker-Queries.sql)

 ---